 We are taught to avoid and suppress “negative” emotions at all costs since childhood.
 Yet hiding these emotions only causes them to build in the Shadow Self.
 Practice accepting the way you feel instead of fighting to stop the emotion or artificially forcing yourself to be happy.
 Honor your emotions for what they are and the messages they bring.

 2. Practice mindfulness and connect to your body

 How is your body feeling?
 Are you feeling sore, tired, stiff, tense or heavy in any areas?
 Practice mindfully observing these sensations without judgment.
 Breathe deeply and allow yourself to relax as you do this.
-By witnessing your body, and allowing anything that you feel, you will access deeper levels of peace.
+By witnessing your body, and allowing anything that you feel, you will access deeper levels of inner peace.

 3. Embrace your negative thoughts and habits